 What Should Be in Your Shipping Contract?

+Think of your shipping contract as the blueprint for your relationship with a carrier.
+A vague or incomplete agreement leaves you vulnerable to unexpected costs and service failures.
+A strong contract, on the other hand, provides clarity, sets clear expectations, and protects your bottom line.
+It’s more than just a pricing sheet; it’s a comprehensive document that defines every aspect of your partnership.
+Before you sign anything, you need to make sure the essential components are clearly spelled out.
 A truly effective agreement is tailored to your company’s unique shipping profile.
 It should reflect how, where, and what you ship.
 The goal is to create a mutually beneficial arrangement where the carrier is fairly compensated for their services and you receive reliable performance at a predictable cost.
 Getting these details right from the start prevents headaches down the road and gives you a solid foundation for managing your shipping spend.
 We’ll walk through the four non-negotiable sections every shipping contract should have.

 This section defines exactly what the carrier promises to do for you.
 It should clearly outline the specific services included, such as ground, express, or freight shipping.
 It also needs to detail the geographic coverage—are you shipping domestically, internationally, or to specific zones?
 Ambiguity here is a red flag.
 If you require special handling for fragile items or temperature-sensitive goods, those requirements must be explicitly stated.
 A well-defined scope ensures there are no surprises when a shipment needs to go to a remote location or requires a service you assumed was standard.
 This clarity helps you with carrier diversification by making it easier to compare services apples-to-apples.